 Advisory: EWRT 200 and READ 200 (or LART 200), or ESL 261, 262 and 263.
-One hour lecture, two hours laboratory (36 hours total per guarter).

-(This course is included in the Class Applied Performance - Jazz and Non-

-Western Family of activity courses.
+(This course is included in the Class Applied Performance - Jazz and Non-Western Family of activity courses.
 Please see Course Repetition, Repeatability and Families page for more information.)